solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    slots on sender's last voted fork. the least significant bit is always `last_voted_slot`, most significant bit is `last_voted_slot-65535`.

-   The number of ancestor slots sent is hard coded at 65535, because that's 400ms * 65535 = 7.3 hours, we assume that most validator administrators would have noticed an outage within 7 hours, and the optimistic confirmation must have halted within 64k slots of the last confirmed block.
+   The max distance between oldest ancestor slot and last voted slot is hard coded at 65535, because that's 400ms * 65535 = 7.3 hours, we assume that most validator administrators would have noticed an outage within 7 hours, and the optimistic confirmation must have halted within 64k slots of the last confirmed block.
 Also 65535 bits nicely fits into u16, which makes encoding more compact.
 If a validator restarts after 7 hours past the outage, it cannot join the restart this way.
 If enough validators failed to restart within 7 hours, then we fallback to the manual, interactive `cluster restart` method.

    When a validator enters restart, it uses `wen restart shred version` to avoid interfering with those outside the restart.
+To be extra cautious, we will also filter out `RestartLastVotedForkSlots` and `RestartHeaviestFork` (described later) in Gossip if a validator is not in `wen restart phase`.
-There is a slight chance that the `wen restart shred version` would collide with the shred version after the `wen restart phase`, but even if this rare case occurred, we plan to flush gossip after successful restart so it should not be a problem.
+   There is a slight chance that the `wen restart shred version` would collide with the shred version after the `wen restart phase`, but with the filtering described above it should not be a problem.

-   To be extra cautious, we will also filter out `RestartLastVotedForkSlots` and `RestartHeaviestFork` (described later) in gossip if a validator is not in `wen restart phase`.
+   When a validator receives `RestartLastVotedForkSlots` from someone else, it will discard all slots smaller than the local root.
+Because the local root should be an `optimistic confirmed` slot, it does not need to keep any slot older than local root.

 2. **Repair ledgers up to the restart slot**